Gdansklol/food-storybook-tw-01/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `yarn test`
+### `tailwindcss`

+npm install -D tailwindcss
+npx tailwindcss init

 Launches the test runner in the interactive watch mode.\
+See the section about [Documentation for getting start](https://tailwindcss.com/docs/guides/create-react-app) for more information.

+### `npm concurrently`

+npm i concurrently

+Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`